Djiit/website/blog/2020-02-15-Renovate-and-Github-Actions.md

           RENOVATE_AUTOMERGE: true # optional, see below
 ```

-Here we are defining a simple workflow triggered periiodically by Github Actions.
+Here we are defining a simple workflow triggered periodically by Github Actions.
 It contains one job which does the following actions :

 1. Clone your repository
 2. Run Renovate